 - Cruise Management

-You will attend 15 hours of workshops, lectures and tutorials each week over a period of 30 weeks per academic year.
+You will attend workshops, lectures and tutorials each week.
 The course will be taught with an approach that delivers:

 - A balance between practical skills development and knowledge acquirement

 - Links made between theory and practice in the workplace